 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Olympus E-M5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark II: